 The Committee on University Academic Programmes (CUAP) considers academic matters across the university system including the exercise of programme approval and moderation procedures, advice and comment on academic developments, and encouraging the universities to develop courses of study that will facilitate the transfer of students between programmes and institutions.

 Under New Zealand legislation, the New Zealand Vice-Chancellors’ Committee (Universities NZ) exercises the powers with respect to programme approval and accreditation that are held by the New Zealand Qualifications Authority for the rest of the tertiary education sector.
 Universities NZ has delegated its powers to CUAP.
 CUAP undertakes its programme approval and accreditation functions within policies, such as the gazetted criteria for programme approval, developed by NZQA following consultation with the university sector.
 Representatives of CUAP meet representatives of NZQA four times annually to discuss matters of mutual interest, and CUAP nominates university representatives to working groups convened by NZQA to consider a range of academic matters when invited to do so.

 CUAP comprises a representative from each of the universities, a Chair and Deputy Chair appointed by Universities NZ, and a student representative.
-CUAP is currently chaired by Professor Roy Crawford, Vice-Chancellor, The University of Waikato.
+CUAP is chaired by the Hon.
+Steve Maharey, Vice-Chancellor, Massey University.

 CUAP publishes a handbook describing the work of the committee, offering definitions of qualifications and outlining procedures to be followed in the submission of material.

 CUAP meets twice a year (usually July and November) to consider proposals made by the universities for new qualifications or major changes to existing ones.

 New qualifications that are approved by CUAP may be found on the New Zealand Qualifications Framework - a comprehensive list of all quality-assured qualifications in New Zealand.